Mandarin Chinese: Standard Chinese

 From an official point of view, the mainland Chinese and the Taiwanese governments maintain their own forms of the standard under different names.
-Technically, both Pǔtōnghuà and Guóyǔ base their phonology on the Beijing accent, though Pǔtōnghuà also takes some elements from other sources.
+The codified forms of both Pǔtōnghuà and Guóyǔ base their phonology on the Beijing accent, and also take some elements from other sources, and deviate from the Beijing dialect in vocabulary, grammar, and pragmatics.
 Comparison of dictionaries produced in the two areas will show that there are few substantial differences.
 However, both versions of "school-standard" Chinese are often quite different from the Mandarin varieties that are spoken in accordance with regional habits, and neither is wholly identical to the Beijing dialect.
-Pǔtōnghuà and Guóyǔ also have some differences from the Beijing dialect in vocabulary, grammar, and pragmatics.

 The written forms of Standard Chinese are also essentially equivalent, although simplified characters are used in mainland China and Singapore, while traditional characters remain in use in Taiwan, Hong Kong, and Macau.
-Overseas communities also tend to use traditional Chinese characters, although younger generations in Malaysia increasingly use simplified characters due to influence from Singapore and mainland China.
+Singapore has followed mainland China in officially adopting simplified characters.

 Geographic distribution

+Mandarin is spoken across northern and southwestern China, with some pockets in neighbouring countries.